WindowStations/VB6NameSpaces/README.md

 * Regfree does not work with 64 bit Office 2016 pro plus, displaying a "class not registered" error.

 8-20-21
 * Finally, I successfully made a standalone installer for VB6Porter with VB6Namespaces and VB65.
 The installer is actually a minimal Nano install, plus a few extra files that were needed for stability and function, ie VB.dll (.net), msstdfmt.dll (link formatting), msaddndr.dll (addins), and VBA 6.5 core.
-CAUTION, this may work side by side with Visual Studio installation, but the uninstallation behavior is not guaranteed in tandem.  https://github.com/VBForumsCommunity/VB6Porter/raw/master/SetupVB6Porter.exe
+CAUTION, this may work side by side with a Visual Studio installation, but the uninstallation behavior is not guaranteed in tandem.  https://github.com/VBForumsCommunity/VB6Porter/raw/master/SetupVB6Porter.exe